-- i) The President; - ii) The 1st Vice-President; - iii) Members at Large, as follows: - a) Four (4) members at large employed by employers in the acute care sector, including one member at large from each of the four regions; - b) One (1) member at large employed by the IWK Health Centre; - c) One (1) member at large employed as a Licensed Practical Nurse by any employer for which the Nurses' Union has representation rights; and - d) Any remaining Nurses' Union representatives on the Nursing Council shall be members at large and shall be employed by employers in the acute care sector.
+- i) The President; - ii) The 1st Vice-President; - iii) Members at Large, as follows: - a) Four (4) members at large employed by employers in the acute care sector, including one member at large from each of the four regions; - b) One (1) member at large employed by the IWK Health Centre; - c) One (1) member at large employed as a Licensed Practical Nurse by any employer for which the Nurses' Union has representation rights; and - d) One (1) member at large employed as a Nurse Practitioner by any acute care employer for which the Nurses' Union has representation rights; and; - e) Any remaining Nurses' Union representatives on the Nursing Council shall be members at large and shall be employed by employers in the acute care sector.

-One of the four (4) members at large employed by employers in the acute care sector will be elected by members in the acute care sector in each of the four (4) regions at a regional sectoral session organized for that purpose, normally at an Annual Meeting.
+One of the four (4) members at large employed by employers in the acute care sector will be elected by members in the acute care sector in each of the four (4) regions at a regional sectoral session organized for that purpose, normally at an Annual General Meeting.